How To Add A Link Section To WordPress

 To create a new link category, go to the admin menu and select Links > Link Categories

-• Slug: The slug is the web address bit of the link category.
-Use only lowercase letters without spaces (use hyphens to separate words).
+• Slug: The slug displays in the search-engine friendly URL of the link category.
+It must all be in lowercase letters and contain no spaces (use hyphens to separate words).

 • Description: Some themes may display your link category description.